 Note - All performance measures (for both participants and employers) are quantified by the data that is entered into CalJOBS.
-Therefore, it is mandatory that all performance related data (e.g. activity codes, MSGs, credentials, etc.) are entered accurately.
+Therefore, it is mandatory that all performance related data (i.e., activity codes, MSGs, credentials, etc.) are entered accurately.
+If data in CalJOBS is incorrect, staff should follow the guidance outlined in Data Change Request Form Procedure (WSD18-02).